 This in turn leads to blood sugar swings that affects mood, energy, weight, and sleep.
 Cortisol raises blood sugar which in turn will raise insulin.
 When sugar is not burned, it is stored as fat especially in the belly.
 Stress can lower production of thyroid hormone, sex hormones

 - Regular physical exercise – will relieve anxiety and depression and burn the sugar so it is not stored as fat.
 Be careful not to overdo exercise because this can have a counter effect.
 Moderate exercise boosts mood by releasing endorphins.
-It can boost growth hormone and testosterone, build muscle, and bone and regulate blood pressure and weight.
+It can boost growth hormone and testosterone, build muscle, and bone.

 - Relaxation techniques such as deep belly breathing, meditation, yoga, tai chi, progressive muscle relaxation.